cyntsc/cyntsc.github.io/scRNAseq_cellRanger_resources.md

 ---

+In most workflows, you’ll receive sequencing data that’s already demultiplexed and aligned, making **cellranger count** your starting point.
+This step transforms raw reads into a gene-barcode matrix, the foundation for all downstream analyses.
+From here, you can assess quality metrics, explore clustering, and eventually uncover patterns of gene expression that shed light on cell identity, state, and function.

-Hope you have a useful starting point.
+Hope you have a useful starting introduction.
 Dont't miss my next notes talking about **Modes to run Cell Ranger**.

 *Cynthia SC*